NickeAlves/smart-money/README.md

 - **Financial Planning:** Set goals and plan for the future.
 - **User-Friendly Interface:** Clean and intuitive design powered by Next.js and Tailwind CSS.
 - **Secure Backend:** Built with Spring Boot and PostgreSQL for reliable data handling.
+- **Authentication & Authorization:** Custom middleware and context-based auth for secure access.

 ---